-In the autumn of 2002, with terror raging in the Kashmir Valley and other parts of India, ACP Pramod Kushwaha of the Special Cell of Delhi Police visited Srinagar.
-He met with several local officers serving in the Valley in his quest for information, one of whom was a Deputy Commandant of the Border Security Force [BSF].
+In the autumn of 2002, with terror raging in Kashmir Valley and other parts of India, ACP Pramod Kushwaha of the Special Cell of Delhi Police visited Srinagar.
+He met with several Local Officers serving in the Valley in his quest for information, one of whom was a Deputy Commandant of Border Security Force [BSF].
 The BSF Officer showed Pramod a diary recovered from one of the slain terrorists, killed in an encounter.
 Amongst the many diary entries that he saw, the ACP took a mental note of an e-mail address scribbled innocuously on the last page.

 The ID – rashid32XXXX@hotmail.com – belonged to one of the contacts of the slain terrorist, and curiously, its IP address was in Delhi.
 Further, this e-mail ID was being used from IP addresses traced to different cyber cafés in Delhi.
 Since, I was his immediate superior, Pramod brought his discoveries to my attention.
 We deployed several Police Teams in the vicinity of the cafés that had been mapped out.
 Additionally, our men went to each of those cafés posing as regular customers and planted software in their computers using floppy discs to feed in ‘hot words’ so that in the event that an e-mail containing such words was detected, a message would immediately be sent to Pramod’s phone from the computer used for receiving or sending such an e-mail.